 - Original data remains unchanged

-Parameters Used in Python List Sorting (key and reverse Explained)
+Parameters (key and reverse Explained)

 Python sorting methods include parameters that provide precise control over sorting behavior.